Fast-track Digital Transformation by Leveraging Citizen Developer Framework

 Setting realistic goals and expectations for your citizen developers will make it easier for your team to embrace the demands of learning and using low code platforms.
 And it’ll help them see this wave of change as a blessing, not a curse.

-To get the most out of the transformative processes, you need a targeted approach towards the citizen developer framework.
+To get the most out of the transformative processes, you need a targeted approach toward the citizen developer framework.
 Not every instance of automation, integration, or app development will result in a justifiable ROI.
 Worse, you could end up with a hodgepodge of disjointed apps that creates more of a headache for everyone involved.

 The solution should be to create a roadmap for improvements.
 Look at which areas of your business could benefit the most from process optimization.
 Prioritize those departments based on where your more capable employees are.
-It will increase your chance of success while inspiring others in your organization to follow their lead, thereby helping you empower your citizen developers.
+It will increase your chance of success while inspiring others in your organization to follow their lead, helping you empower your citizen developers.

 There are many rapid application development platforms and low code platforms out there.
 Deciding which one is befitting for your business requires understanding their functionality, use cases, and how well your organization will adopt them.